own1t/crypto-backtester/README.md

 - Fill up the information according to what kind of dataset you would like to get in get_data.py

-- Run get_data.py file to create csv file
+- Run get_data.py to create csv file

 - Run ta.py file to get RSI

-- Select the from date, to date, and csv file
+- Select the from date, to date, and csv file from backtest.py

-- Run backtest.py file
+- Run backtest.py